pchaberski/cars/documentation/4_results.md

 To limit hyperparameter space for best model search, some assumptions were made at the beginning:

 - network is trained from scratch, without using any pretrained weights
-- input image size is 227x277 (this assumption results from initial tests on SqueezeNext [[6]](5_references.md#Gholami_2018) where this is a minimum image size and all other architectures available in [`arch_dict.py`](https://github.com/pchaberski/cars/blob/documentation/models/arch_dict.py) can handle such image size.
+- input image size is 227x227 (this assumption results from initial tests on SqueezeNext [[6]](5_references.md#Gholami_2018) where this is a minimum image size and all other architectures available in [`arch_dict.py`](https://github.com/pchaberski/cars/blob/documentation/models/arch_dict.py) can handle such image size.
 For GhostNet, minimum image size is 224x224)
 - batch size is fixed at 64 mostly because of local GPU memory limitations, however some tests during development phase showed no gain with smaller or larger batch sizes
-- Adam with initial learning rate value of 0.001 is chosen as a default optimizer, and may be changed to AdamW [[16]](5_references.md#loshchilov2017decoupled) when applying weight decay (although SGD was also tested at the development phase, but was leading to severe overfitting)
+- Adam with initial learning rate value of 0.001 is chosen as a default optimizer, and may be changed to AdamW [[16]](5_references.md#loshchilov2017decoupled) when applying weight decay (however SGD was also tested at the development phase, but it was leading to severe overfitting)
 - early stopping is triggered when there is no decrease in validation loss for 15 epochs

 During experiments, several techniques were used to increase validation accuracy and reduce overfitting, which turned out te be the major issue in training process: